Entry into the Post-Baccelaureate DrOT Program

 If you have earned a bachelor’s degree in one of the sciences, sociology, psychology, or other related fields, you can broaden your options with a doctorate in occupational therapy (DrOT) from University of the Sciences.
 You attend class full-time and must complete 131 hours of coursework.
 If you have taken courses in equivalent material, you may be given credit for individual courses, based on review of material by the department chair.
 Graduates from the DrOT program are qualified to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination.

-View the DrOT program with an Earned Bachelor's degree curriculum for a complete look at the coursework.
+View the Post-Baccelaureate DrOT program curriculum for a complete look at the coursework.

 - 2 semesters of Anatomy and Physiology